Slow pace of justice wears down Occupy Wall Street defendants

-NEW YORK (Reuters) - Occupy Wall Street protesters who once vowed to “occupy” the courts by challenging their arrests on minor violations have since been defeated by the slow pace of justice, with many forgoing trial.
+NEW YORK, Aug 31 (Reuters) - Occupy Wall Street protesters who once vowed to “occupy” the courts by challenging their arrests on minor violations have since been defeated by the slow pace of justice, with many forgoing trial.

 Hundreds of protesters campaigning against economic inequality set up a makeshift encampment in a downtown Manhattan park, inspiring dozens of similar sites across the country.
 Police eventually cleared the New York City park in a late-night raid.

-Sixteen cases remained as of August, according to statistics tracked by the district attorney’s office.
+Sixteen cases remained as of August, according to statistics tracked by the Manhattan District Attorney’s office.

 Many defendants found it too onerous to return time and again for court dates at the overburdened New York City Criminal Court, which handles hundreds of thousands cases a year, even when they felt their arrests were illegitimate, said Martin Stolar, a National Lawyers Guild attorney who handled hundreds of cases.